Satisfactory Academic Progress

 for Federal Pell Grants, Federal College Work-Study, Federal Stafford Loans and Federal

-Special students (at-large, conditionally admitted graduate students, or students
+Special students (at-large, conditionally admitted graduate students, or students enrolled in contract

-Undergraduate students must be enrolled for at least nine hours to be considered three-quarter
+Undergraduate students must be enrolled for at least nine hours to be considered three-quarter time, and

-eligibility for student financial assistance.
+for student financial assistance.